Mordecailloyd/Outdoor-Adventure-World/docs/README.md

 Max shopping cart size (99?)
 From shopping cart click image to redirect to informational show page of product multiple copies of same product in shopping cart - combine and provide total?
+Abstracted code for thumbnail generation of a picture/ thumbnail picture scaling fix (re: fix used on div's for splash screen)